ccims/clara/docs/content/configuration/index.md

     - Type: String ([format here](https://github.com/sksamuel/hoplite?tab=readme-ov-file#duration-formats))
     - Description: Amount of time CLARA should listen to incoming spans sent by an OpenTelemetry collector.

+#### Aggregator: syft-sbom (optional)

+??? config-option "**_aggregation.platforms.kubernetes.aggregators.syft-sbom.enable_**"
+    - Type: Boolean
+    - Default: true
+    - Description: Simple way to disable this aggregator without removing all of its associated configuration.

+??? config-option "**_aggregation.platforms.kubernetes.aggregators.syft-sbom.sbom-file-path_**"
+    - Type: String (a valid relative or absolute path e.g. "sbom/")
+    - Description: The path where CLARA stores the generated SPDX-JSON files.

+??? config-option "**_aggregation.platforms.kubernetes.aggregators.syft-sbom.use-stored-sbom-files_**"
+    - Type: Boolean
+    - Default: false
+    - Description: States if the SPDX-JSON files for aggregating the libraries should be newly generated or not.
 ---

 ## Configuring the merge